is0bnd/CardStackCollectionViewLayout/README.md

 Please send PRs!

 ## Known Issues
 Currently the delete animation is shown when changing modes if -performBatchUpdates is used (for example when expanding the card stack).
+As a temporary workaround you may set the `showDeleteAnimation` flag to false while changing modes.

 ## Author